 All devices in the stack must be managed and communicating with the SMS when you change any configuration.
 Otherwise, the stack configuration will get out of sync.

-Learn more about how configuring a stack of devices differs from configuring a standalone device.
+Learn more on page 21 about how configuring a stack of devices differs from configuring a standalone device.

 The following information describes several ways that you can update the stack configuration: